 Are you getting enough exercise?
-Although we all know that physical activity is important, many of us find a hard time getting the amount that we need for optimal health.
+Although we all know that physical activity is important, many of us have a hard time getting the amount that we need for optimal health.
 However, there is hope: According to new research, exercising before breakfast may be a powerful life hack that allows us to enjoy twice the health benefits of exercising at other times.

 Is There a Best Time to Exercise?